Updated Article: June 2019

 Most cooler users will sleep comfortably at night with Certified Grizzly bear resistant coolers.
 The good news is that both coolers are bear resistant but not without the best cooler locks.

 Yeti features just 3 colors – Desert Tan, White, and Blue.
-The Desert Tan will make a great hunting cooler, while the white color is suitable for marine purposes.
+The Desert Tan will make a great hunting cooler, while the white color is suitable for fishing.

 Pelican comes in an array of colors.
 For almost 16 colors, the pelican is for men of style (Tan, Dark Blue, Aqua, Orange, Blaze Orange, Grey, Marine White, Forest Green, OD Green, Deep Purple. , and Purple).